 I’m so grateful for Robin’s honesty.
 I’m passionate about this subject and wrote about it first here and then here.
-Today I ask that you join Robin and myself in making a commitment to not see the next 50 Shades of Grey movie and to determine to be careful about what you feed your mind.
+Today I ask that you join Robin and myself in making a commitment to be careful about what you feed your mind.

 No More Perfect Marriages Challenge

 Our 4 week (1 email a week) No More Perfect Marriages e-mail challenge provides inspiration, encouragement and motivation directly to your inbox right when you need it most!

 I commend her bravery to face something head on that our culture considers normal (and which it normalizes and encourages).
 This is truly a beautiful example of someone walking back to God and owning their struggles, no excuses and no hedging.
 I’m so inspired by this story.
 Thank you to the author for being transparent, and calling out to other women to remember that guarding our eyes applies to women.
 The “romance novel” genre is rife with literature that does not teach us how to live in whole and happy relationships with our spouses, or ourselves.
 We as women lie to ourselves if we think reading those novels is, as Robin described, just a little guilty pleasure.
 Bravo.
 It takes courage to share that story and call out prophetically to her fellow sisters a message of hope and freedom.